-The title and content of this article refer to an early book in the spiritual psychology field that has come to be known as “The Three Principles”.
+The title and content of this article refer to the book “Sanity Insanity and Common Sense” that was an early entry in the spiritual psychology field that has come to be known as “The Three Principles”.
 What follows is the fascinating dialogue in the form of a FaceBook thread, from July 2015.
 Some of the “heavyweights” of the field weighed in, including Judith Sedgeman, Ami Mills Naim (daughter of the author, Roger Mills, and a teacher and writer in her own right), Jack Pransky and various other practitioners.

 Does anyone know what became of Darlene Stewart and Rick Suarez, the co-authors of Sanity Insanity and Common Sense, along with Roger Mills?
 I ran across a copy of this seminal health realization book after cleaning out my storage.
 It was very important to me at one time.
 Parts are worth a re-read.

 Rolf Clausnitzer I don’t know about Darlene Stewart, but from posts made some months ago, I understand that Rick Suarez does not wish to be contacted…..imo “Sanity, Insanity, and Common Sense” was and remains one of the best, early books, even though the Three Principles had not quite been clearly defined at the time…

 I heard from a practitioner in the 90’s that he was a “good conceptualizer”.
 He helped formulate what was “Psychology of Mind” (which had 4 principles).
 From that information and reading the book, seems like he’s the one that came up with the idea of “principles”.
 I wonder how his concepts or understanding have evolved and what his view of the field is now.